BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 Calva uses a mix of static and dynamic analysis to power the experience.
 A lot of the static abilities come from [clojure-lsp](https://github.com/snoe/clojure-lsp).
 This enables you to check something up in a project, with a lot of navigational and contextual support, without starting a REPL for it.
 (And once you do start a REPL you'll get even more capabilities, enabled by the dynamic analysis.)

+!!!
+Note
+    Calva determines the version of clojure-lsp it uses by default.
+This means it may not be using the latest version of clojure-lsp.
+You can see what version is being used by running the `Clojure-lsp Server Info` command, which will also show the version of clj-kondo that's being used as well as other info.
+To use a different version of clojure-lsp, see the [configuration](#configuration) section. **Calva does not use the clojure-lsp installed on your system, unless you [set the path for clojure-lsp](#using-a-custom-clojure-lsp-native-binary) to the installed binary in your settings**.

 ## Starting the LSP server

 You don't need to do anything to start clojure-lsp.
 No install, no commands, no nothing.
 Calva downloads the correct binary for your operating system if necessary (this should only happen when the clojure-lsp version is updated in a new release of Calva) and then starts it.
 It does take a while for clojure-lsp to start, though, especially the first time for a new project, when clojure-lsp (via `clj-kondo`) indexes the project files.